Six String Acoustic

 There is something in music that imbues even the most simple things with a special power.
 Often, our favorite music feels so out of reach, imbued as it is with this special something, so often instilled by our own selves, our love and adoration for this music and these songs in particular.

-However, so, so many classic tracks that we hold up to be pinnacles of what makes music as powerful as it is might be said to be three chord songs.
-Guitar icons like Jimi Hendrix, Buddy Holly, Elvis Presley, Jack White, each of the Beatles, Slash, all have expressed predilections for simplicity as a mission statement, whether in their words or expressed simply through their music.
+However, so, so many classic tracks that we hold up to be pinnacles of what makes music as powerful as it is might be said to be three-chord songs.
+Guitar icons like Jimi Hendrix, Buddy Holly, Elvis Presley, Jack White, and each of the Beatles, Slash, all have expressed predilections for simplicity as a mission statement, whether in their words or expressed simply through their music.

 Lou Reed famously said: ‘One chord is fine, two chords is pushing it, and three chords is jazz.’
-While exaggerating perhaps a little, this is an MO that he did more or less firmly stick to throughout his career.
-The Velvet Underground track ‘I’m Waiting for the Man’ is built almost entirely on two chords rocking back and forth into each other, as is the 7 minute dirge ‘Heroin’, not to mention countless other tracks.
+While exaggerating perhaps a little, this is an MO that he more or less firmly stuck to throughout his career.
+The Velvet Underground track ‘I’m Waiting for the Man’ is built almost entirely on two chords rocking back and forth into each other, as is the 7-minute dirge ‘Heroin’, not to mention countless other tracks.

 • D – 1 bar